 These insights were gleaned from the research they did at a number of global companies, including a large pharmaceutical company boasting $1 billion in annual sales.
 The company gave sociometric badges to a select group of salespeople and tracked their behavior over some weeks.
 Data that was gathered showed that a 10% increase in interactions with coworkers on other teams led to a 10% increase in his or her sales.
 The company took this correlation seriously and proceeded to replace department-specific coffee stations with large kitchen areas that supported over 100 people.
 The results were incredible: “In the quarter after the coffee-and-cafeteria switch, sales rose by 20%, or $200 million, quickly justifying the capital investment in the redesign.”

 More Reasons to Incorporate Social Spaces into Your Workplace

-If you’re not already convinced, here’s a few more reasons to consider jumping on the bandwagon of social spaces in the office:
+If you’re not already convinced, here are a few more reasons to consider jumping on the bandwagon of social spaces in the office:

 1. Being social at work leads to being happier

 In an article from 2013, Fast Company cited a study which notes, “The largest positive net effect of combining work and another activity on happiness relates to ‘Talking, chatting, socializing’. . . .There are clearly positive psychological benefits of being able to socialize whilst working.
 It is the only activity that, in combination with working, results in happiness levels that are similar to those experienced when not working.”

 There is no easier way to support and foster these social interactions than designing spaces for them within your workspace.
 Whether it’s a tactfully placed lounge area adjacent to a block of workstations or a fully stocked kitchenette with café-style seating, spaces built for employee interaction will help facilitate happiness within the workplace.

 2. Social spaces mimic familiar third places in our lives